 Understanding this began to heal my chronic and acute perfectionism, as well as heal my shame over mistakes and failures.

-Understanding this healed my worry and anxiety that I was doing my life wrong—that I was wrong.
+Understanding this healed my worry and anxiety that I was doing my life wrong.

 Understanding this gave me confidence that I could always find a loving solution to any problem I was facing.